donaghb/docs-project/docs/index.md

 ### Start the Server

-Once imported you can start the server.
+Once imported, you can start the server.

-1. Ensure that the machine you imported is selected and click the Start button on the top-right of the VirtualBox Manager.
+1. Ensure that the machine you imported is selected and click the **Start** button on the top-right of the VirtualBox Manager.

    This opens the ownCloud Appliance configuration setup.